Skip to main content

 • If you specify that an attribute column should be hashed, it will appear in the output table with a prefix of "hashed_".
 The input table must not include a column with the same name as the name of the hashed column in the output table.

-Input Table Columns for PII Resolution (With Deconfliction)
+Input Table Columns for Email-Only Resolution

 Note